 Chris Roberts, the Global Solution Architect for healthcare solutions at Schneider Electric, previously covered these topics in a guest post on the priorities, complexities, challenges, technologies, solutions, and need for strong partnerships in realizing healthcare facility excellence.

 Schneider Electric has various technology business partners and a global ecosystem of integrators with deep expertise in healthcare facilities.
 The latter is developed under the EcoXpert brand, the worldwide channel program of the company.
 Yves Renaud is globally responsible for the healthcare specialization of EcoXpert.
 Yves and Chris joined us for an interview on the further development of the program, the differences in healthcare priorities/challenges across the globe, and how the collaboration between partners, as well as their expertise, is continuously strengthened with new initiatives.
-On the technology partner front, there are also developments, among others, in the field of digital twins.
+On the technology partner front, there are also developments, among others, in the field of digital twins and BIM.

 In case you’re new to the EcoXpert program of Schneider Electric: the awarded channel program has several certifications and specializations.
 Healthcare is one such specialization, and like all others, it requires partners to have a certification or ‘badge’ in one or more of the fields EcoXpert covers.
 Previously we looked at another specialization: retail facilities.
 Examples of certifications are critical power, building management systems (BMS), light & room control and substation automation.
-A full list of all certifications and specializations here.

 Benefits of a partnership approach to healthcare infrastructure expertise